 Cottonseed meal is what is left after the cotton has been ginned and the seeds have had all of the oil extracted out of them.
 The remains get fed to livestock as a protein boost.

 Earthworms are wonderful little creatures.
-If your birds free range then they probably eat their fair share of these.
-This is a good thing as they pack a ton of protein.
+If your birds free-range then they probably eat their fair share of these.
+This is a good thing as they pack a lot of protein.

 4. Flaxseed Meal

 Flaxseed is a good ingredient to add to your own meals because of the added fiber and healthy fats.
-So it shouldn’t surprise you that flaxseed meal is also a good protein boost for your chickens.
+It shouldn’t surprise you that a flaxseed meal is also a good protein boost for your chickens.

 5. Lupin Bean